ivycommunity/FreshMarikiti/Backend/README.md

 4. M-Pesa payments to till number for in-app currency
 5. Product addition and CRUD operations

-Also adds i.e. **Product addition, updates and deletion of products**

 ## To-do

 1. Add review handling.